As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can submit your rocks, fossils, gemstones, or some other portion of your collection, but keep in mind that as time goes by, much of it will be at best kept in storage.

-How do you store the old collection of minerals and rocks?
+How do you store an old collection of minerals and rocks?

 If you don’t want to sell, trade, or donate your old rocks collection you can store it for the time being.
 If you have children that you may one day want to introduce to the beautiful world of geology, make sure to keep your collection in good shape while stored.